-People in Oregon are guaranteed the right to bear arms under the Second Amendment to the US Constitution and Article I, Section 27 of the Oregon Constitution.
-However, the right is not unlimited and, like all states, Oregon has laws that govern who can carry a gun and where.
-For information about gun laws in other states, see Gun Possession and Use Laws.
+Oregonians are guaranteed the right to bear arms under the Second Amendment to the U.S. Constitution, as well as the Oregon Constitution (Art.
+I, § 27).
+However, that right is not unlimited.
+Like all other states, Oregon has laws that limit who can carry a gun or other dangerous weapon—and where.
+Read on for details.

 A conviction for a weapons violation can have serious consequences, including time in prison and hefty fines.
-If you are charged with a crime as a result of your use or possession of a weapon, you should talk to an Oregon criminal defense attorney.
-An attorney can tell you what to expect in court and how to protect your rights and obtain the best possible outcome in your case.
+You should talk to an Oregon criminal defense lawyer if you've been charged with a crime as a result of your use or possession of a weapon—or if you’re simply wondering whether you may have a gun legally.
+An attorney can tell you how Oregon law applies to your situation, what to expect in court, and how to protect your rights and obtain the best possible outcome in your case.

 States can change their laws at any time, so it’s a good idea check the current Oregon statutes using this search tool.
 Court decisions may also affect how laws are interpreted and applied—another good reason to consult an attorney if you're concerned about actual or potential weapons charges.